CTS Push Pull Pot Wiring

 One Pot, Two Tone Capacitors

-The below diagram shows you how to use a push pull pot to select between two different capacitor values whilst playing.
+The below diagram and video shows you how to use a push pull pot to select between two different capacitor values whilst playing.
 For this be effective, it's best to choose a wide range between the two values...but obviously you can experiment and use whatever you prefer!

 These are just a handful of wiring mods you can do using push pull pots - the possibilities are nearly endless!
 You can add just one push pull pot to your guitar or bass to give it an extra dimension, or you can go full throttle and stick 4 push pull pots in a Les Paul (not for the faint hearted!)